An Inclusive School

 Our Equality Policy demonstrates our statutory compliance in promoting equality and diversity.

 The Academy will have no religious ethos.
-The school will teach RE through Literacy for Life themes and through Focus Days and Tutor Time activities.
-GCSE RE will be an available option.
+The Academy will teach RE through Literacy for Life themes and through Focus Days and Form Time activities.
+GCSE RE will be a subject that students can select to study as part of their KS4 options.
 The Academy uniform code will allow flexibility in religious dress – details can be found here.

 Dietary requirements shall be reflective of the Academy’s student intake, with vegetarian options available each day and halal products marked as such.